Nonsuch Primary School

 - Effectiveness of leadership and management Good 1

-- Previous Ofsted grade: Requires improvement on 10th July 2018
+- Previous Ofsted grade: Outstanding on 14th February 2007

 - Ofsted report: View the Ofsted report